Allergic contact dermatitis

 Contact dermatitis can demonstrate well-demarcated borders, suggestive of an "outside job" or external contact.
-The most common contact allergens are urishiol (poison ivy, oak, or sumac), nickel, fragrance, cobalt (a metal), chromates (leather products), neomycin, thimerosal (ophthalmic preparations and vaccines), adhesives, and oxybenzone (sunscreens).
+The most common contact allergens are urishiol (poison ivy, oak, or sumac), nickel, fragrance, cobalt (a metal; see also cobalt toxicity), chromates (leather products), neomycin, thimerosal (ophthalmic preparations and vaccines), adhesives, and oxybenzone (sunscreens).
 Formaldehyde-releasing preservatives in polypropylene surgical masks have been reported to cause ACD.

 The distribution and geometry of lesions are important clues to diagnosis.
 It can also present as a systemic contact reaction with widespread lesions when the offending agent is ingested or present in an implanted device.
 ACD can occur in reaction to topical agents, ingested agents, implanted biomedical devices, and airborne materials.